18 Dec The Truth About Kipping Pull-ups

-When we recognize this as a separate skill we can then understand that this is NOT a CHEATING PULL-UP as many call it.
-Rather simply a way to use full body motion to perform more work in less time, just like a push press allows athletes to lift more weight from their shoulder to overhead than is possible with strict overhead presses.
+When we recognize this as a separate skill, we can then understand that this is NOT a CHEATING PULL-UP as many call it.
+Rather simply a way to use full-body motion to perform more work in less time.
+This is similar to how a push press allows athletes to lift more weight from their shoulder to overhead than is possible with strict overhead presses.

-In response to the argument that kipping pullups are an uncontrolled movement, when performed with proper technique, this couldn’t be farther from the truth as shown in this video.
-Jeff Tucker, subject matter expert on gymnastics for CrossFit further discusses the control aspect in this video.
+In response to the argument that kipping pullups are an uncontrolled movement when performed with proper technique, this couldn’t be farther from the truth.
+Jeff Tucker, subject matter expert on gymnastics for CrossFit, further discusses the control aspect in this video.